 The evenings are free for rest, socializing, studying, and exercising.
 We expect that you will be quite tired given the amount of programming planned.

 You will be kept extremely busy during the week and will need to have time for rest and relaxation.
-Nevertheless, a number of functions have been planned for the weekends and include a Welcome lunch, a BBQ at a private home, shopping trips, Niagara Falls, and Thousand Islands Seaway.
+Nevertheless, a number of functions have been planned for the weekends and include a Welcome lunch, a BBQ at a private home, shopping trips, Niagara Falls, and Alexandria Bay.

 Contact with Americans